Do something for our planet, print this page only if needed. Even a small action can make an enormous difference when millions of people do it!

-In the electricity/energy production sector, reductions have occurred as a result of measures such as the introduction of combustion modification technologies (such as use of low NO X burners, which reduce formation of NO X in combustion), implementation of flue-gas abatement techniques (e.g. NO X scrubbers and selective catalytic and non-catalytic reduction techniques, i.e. SCR and SNCR) and fuel-switching from coal to gas (which has significantly lower NO X emissions per unit energy).
+In the electricity/energy production sector, reductions have occurred as a result of measures such as the introduction of combustion modification technologies (e.g. the use of low NO X burners, which reduce formation of NO X in combustion), the implementation of flue-gas abatement techniques (e.g. NO X scrubbers and selective catalytic and non-catalytic reduction techniques - SCR and SNCR) and fuel-switching from coal to gas (which has significantly lower NO X emissions per unit energy).

 Environmental context: NO X contributes to acid deposition and eutrophication of soil and water.
 The subsequent impacts of acid deposition can be significant, including adverse effects on aquatic ecosystems in rivers and lakes and damage to forests, crops and other vegetation.
 Eutrophication can lead to severe reductions in water quality with subsequent impacts including decreased biodiversity, changes in species composition and dominance, and toxicity effects.
 NO 2 is associated with adverse effects on human health, as at high concentrations it can cause inflammation of the airways and reduced lung function, increasing susceptibility to respiratory infection.
 It also contributes to the formation of secondary particulate aerosols and tropospheric ozone in the atmosphere, both of which are important air pollutants due to their adverse impacts on human health and other climate effects.